djfusco/hax-ai-warp/README.md

 ### For Students
 1. Enter your student ID and course name
 2. Wait for "Container ready" message
-3. Use password `haxwarp123` when prompted
+3. Use the password from your `.env` file when prompted
 4. Access cybersecurity tools in your isolated environment

 ### For Instructors